zerubeus/moog-sub37-mcp/README.md

 ### Prerequisites

-- Python 3.10+
+- Python 3.12+
 - [uv](https://github.com/astral-sh/uv) for package management
-- An Moog Sub37 Monophonic Synthesizer connected via USB
+- A Moog Sub37 or Subsequent37 synthesizer connected via USB
 - Claude Desktop app (for full integration)

 ### Installing Dependencies

-uv is mandatory for this project so start by installing it:
+uv is mandatory for this project.
+Start by installing it:

 #### For macOS: